trueagi-io/metta-wam/Strange-Prolog-Coder-Hacks.md

-Prolog programmers often use creative and unconventional techniques to handle scenarios like undefined predicates, conditional execution, or prototyping code.
-This page explores some of these clever hacks that demonstrate Prolog's flexibility.
+Prolog programmers often unconventional techniques to handle scenarios like undefined predicates, conditional execution, or prototyping code.
+This page explores some of those tricks.

 ## Hack 1: The `nop/1` Predicate